AgnosticUI/agnosticui/site/docs/docs/theming.md

 <div class="mbe24"></div>

 As previously mentioned, many of the CSS custom properties in `common.min.css` are derived from [design tokens](https://design-tokens.github.io/community-group/format/) using [Style Dictionary](https://github.com/amzn/style-dictionary).
 Likely, you'll simply want to override these custom properties from within your own scripts as described above.
 However, it is possible to more aggressively redefine some of the values to your liking and rebuild the properties via the command-line.
-This might make sense if you're taking an agressive forking strategy where you use AgnosticUI as a launching point of departure for your own completely customized codebase.
+This might make sense if you're taking an aggressive forking strategy where you use AgnosticUI as a launching point of departure for your own completely customized codebase.
 Here are the places to look for how we build from design tokens: first look at the [design tokens themselves](https://github.com/AgnosticUI/agnosticui/tree/master/agnostic-css/tokens), and then have a look at the [build script](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/package.json#L29) which simply lets Style Dictionary convert the tokens into CSS custom properties [used here](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/public/css-dist/common.concat.css#L116).

 <div class="mbe24"></div>